yyx990803/generator-dude/README.md

 # Generator-dude

-A personal project generator for Yeoman.
+A personal project generator using [Yeoman](http://yeoman.io).
+This is heavily tailored for my personal needs and preferences, but feel free to fork it.

 ## Front End Stack
 - [SASS](https://github.com/nex3/sass)